 What Is a Fixed Annuity?

 A fixed annuity is a retirement tool that allows you to purchase a contract from an insurance company.
-This contract provides you with a fixed rate of return once it matures.
-The interest rate refers to the percentage of returns you’ll receive on your contribution.
-You’ll receive a lump sum or monthly income payment at the end of your fixed annuity contract.
+This contract provides you with a fixed interest rate on your contributions once it matures.
+The interest rate refers to the percentage of returns youโll receive on your contribution.
+Fixed annuities provide guaranteed income for the rest of the annuitant's life.
+Youโll receive a lump sum or monthly income payment at the end of your fixed annuity contract.
+These fixed annuity contracts typically include a minimum rate guarantee.

 Fixed Annuity vs. Variable Annuity

-A fixed annuity differs from a variable annuity in that it promises a set rate of return.
+A fixed annuity differs from a variable annuity in that it promises a guaranteed interest rate.
 A variable annuity offers returns based on market performance.
+The financial strength and claims-paying ability of the issuing insurance company ensure the safety of fixed annuities.
 While a variable annuity could pay out more if the market performs well, it could also lead to higher losses.
 The reduced risk of a fixed annuity makes it an appealing option for those looking for guaranteed returns.

 Fixed annuities are excellent for those wanting steady, guaranteed retirement income.
+A deferred fixed annuity is suitable for those planning for retirement with a waiting period before income withdrawals begin.
 This may include investors looking to offset other higher-risk products or those nearing retirement with a lower risk tolerance.

-It’s also important to be aware of the investing requirements of a fixed annuity when determining who should choose one.
+Itโs also important to be aware of the investing requirements of a fixed annuity when determining who should choose one.
 A fixed annuity typically requires an investment between two to 10 years.
 This means fixed annuities are ideal for people with a minimum of $10,000 to leave in an account for the accumulation period.
+Fixed annuities offer tax-deferred growth, which can be beneficial for long-term retirement planning.

 Here are some of the pros of fixed annuities:

-- Guaranteed returns: Fixed annuities offer guaranteed returns, making them an excellent option for risk management as you near retirement age.
+Guaranteed returns: Fixed annuities offer guaranteed returns, making them an excellent option for risk management as you near retirement age.
+This is one of the key benefits of a fixed annuity, providing financial stability and peace of mind.

-- Monthly payments during retirement: Contributing to a fixed annuity allows you to collect monthly payments once you retire.
-Guaranteed monthly payments can make it easier to plan for retirement expenses.
+Guaranteed income payments during retirement: Contributing to a fixed annuity allows you to collect guaranteed income payments once you retire.
+These payments can be structured for a set period or for the rest of your life, making it easier to plan for retirement expenses.

 Fixed annuities are relatively easy to understand.
 Most fixed annuities include a contract with a set period and a specific rate of return.